 The new facility will also feature specialized areas that allow for innovative learning formats, initially focused on mathematics.
 A math emporium will offer approximately 500 seats for students to complete courses in an individualized, computer-based format with assistance from tutors, as needed.

-Renovation is scheduled to begin in early 2013; the facility is expected to open in fall 2014.
+The facility is expected to open in fall 2014.
 Meantime, ACC is evaluating options for future uses of the former Dillard’s, Macy’s and mall stores as part of the college’s Master Plan.

 The college is working with RedLeaf Properties to complete a redevelopment master plan for the entire site.
 Early plans envision a compact, walkable urban community with residential and commercial buildings.
 Structured parking would replace the massive surface parking lots.
 ACC’s facilities will be the center of this new community.
 Capital Metro bus and rail service will provide easy access.